pcamus/software-snippets/therm_sim/README.md

 In this example, I created a small application to test PyQt.

-The gui is the following :
+The GUI is the following :

 ![](screen_shot.jpg)